 What are PFAS?

 PFAS (per- and polyfluoroalkyl substances) are human-made, long-lasting chemicals which have been found in water, air, and soil in the United States and around the world.
 There are thousands of PFAS chemicals which are used in many different types of products from firefighting foam to dental floss.
+PFAS chemicals have been widely used for more than 70 years.
+The only way to reduce or eliminate PFAS is for companies to stop using them in their products.

 While water providers are not the cause of PFAS in drinking water, PFAS are an emerging concern in the water industry due to health concerns and environmental impacts.
 The regulatory landscape around PFAS and drinking water is quickly evolving and water providers are working to ensure public health is protected.